Why do people pay thousands for a handbag?

 Another tweet from Paula Owen said: “This is utterly appalling.
 What waste in the name of snobbery @Burberry you should be ashamed of yourselves.”

 While Muhammad Lila echoed most people’s sentiment across social media: “So let's be clear: Rather than letting poor people wear their clothes, Burberry burns/destroys them instead.”

-The backlash prompted Burberry to backtrack and announce it would end the practice with immediate effect, but as insiders revealed this is common practice in the high fashion industry.
+The backlash prompted Burberry to backtrack and announce it would stop burning unsold items with immediate effect, but, as insiders revealed, this is common practice in the high fashion industry.

 And the reason they do it?
 Luxury fashion brands have long realised that people have a strong desire for scarce goods.
 This preference is so strong that, seemingly paradoxically, revenue and profits can be increased by selling fewer goods at higher prices than selling more goods at lower prices.
 For example, there are luxury handbags that sell for thousands of pounds, with Hermes' diamond-studded handbag priced at an astonishing $1.9 million.

 We wanted to find out the origins of this preference, why are people so attracted to scarce items and prepared to pay so much for them?

 This is utterly appalling.
 What waste in the name of snobbery ?@Burberry? you should be ashamed of yourselves.
 I got a Burberry trench from charity shop how do u cope with that?Burberry burns £28.6m of clothes & cosmetics 'to protect its brand' https://t.co/OLytSZbKpS— Paula Owen (@DrPaulaOwen) July 19, 2018

 Is this preference something we learn as we grow older?
 Or is it an adaptive predisposition we exhibit from a young age, and even share with other species?

 We know that many 'biases' that people display are also exhibited by non-human animals, suggesting that these apparent biases reflect some underlying evolutionary advantage.